 Gloria Sefton is a long-time environmental advocate.
 She is Vice President of Friends of Harbors, Beaches and Parks (FHBP) and co-founder of the Saddleback Canyons Conservancy, established in 2001 to preserve Orange County’s rural canyons.
 Through conservation activism, she has helped protect several hundreds of acres as natural open space in the canyons.
 Gloria has received environmental leadership awards from the Sierra Club, Orange County League of Conservation Voters, FHBP, Sea & Sage Audubon, and the California State Senate and Assembly.
 Gloria is a graduate of Whittier Law School (summa cum laude) where she was selected as a Donald G. Hagman Student Scholar in land use law and received awards for merit, leadership, and service.
-She holds undergraduate degrees from CSUN in Biology and Chemistry, and currently practices law in the life sciences as Vice President of Legal Affairs at AcuFocus, Inc. She has authored numerous editorials and articles on the environment, land use, and climate change.
+She holds undergraduate degrees from CSUN in Biology and Chemistry, and currently practices law in the life sciences industry.
+She has authored numerous editorials and articles on the environment, land use, and climate change.

 Jack Eidt has been on the Friends of Harbors, Beaches and Parks Board since 2006, is Founder and Publisher of WilderUtopia, an online news magazine dedicated to the question of Earth sustainability, finding society-level solutions to environmental, community, economic, transportation and energy needs.
 Jack is an award-winning novelist, urban planner, and environmental advocate.
 In addition to writing regular articles for WilderUtopia, he has published opinion/editorials in various periodicals, including the Los Angeles Times, Orange County Register, EcoWatch, CommonDreams, Voice of OC, LA Progressive, CityWatch LA, and CounterPunch, and has been featured on Pacifica Radio, NPR, and public television.
 Jack is a co-founder of a local climate change organization called SoCal 350 Climate Action, and serves on the board of the Biodiesel Coop of Los Angeles.